LarynxOsaka/ARI/README.md

 ・Excel file: Lists values for each analyzed parameter.

 ・PNG file: Visual representation of the analysis results.

+### 1. System requirements
+Operating Systems:
+Windows 7/8/10/11
+macOS 10.10 or later
+Linux (any distribution with GTK+)

+### 2. Installation guideInstructions
+Typical Installation Time:
+Less than 2 minutes on a standard desktop computer.

+### 3. DemoInstructions to run on data
+Expected Run Time:
+Analysis of a typical 20-second audio file: Less than 30 seconds on a standard desktop computer.